GPUOpen-Tools/gpu_performance_api/README.md

    achieve this.
 Note, however, that changing the permissions on a system file like this could circumvent security.
 Also, on multi-GPU systems, you may have to replace
    "card0" with the appropriate card number.
 Permissions on this file may be reset when rebooting the system:
    * sudo chmod ugo+w /sys/class/drm/card0/device/power_dpm_force_performance_level
+ * The following performance counter values may not be accurate for DirectX 11 applications running on a Radeon 5700 Series GPU.
+This is expected to be addressed in a future driver release:
+   * VSVerticesIn, HSPatches, DSVerticesIn: These may incorrectly report zero values.
+   * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
+   * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
+ * The following performance counter values may not be accurate for OpenGL applications running on a Radeon 5700 Series GPU.
+This is expected to be addressed in a future driver release:
+   * VALUInstCount, SALUInstCount, VALUBusy, SALUBusy for all shader stages: These values should be representative of performance, but may not be 100% accurate.
+   * Most of the ComputeShader counters (all except the MemUnit and WriteUnit counters): These values should be representative of performance, but may not be 100% accurate.
+   * MemUnit counters (in ComputeShader and GlobalMemory groups), TextureUnit counters and L0Cache counters will be incorrect.
+ * Setting the GPU clock mode is not working correctly for Radeon 5700 Series GPUs, potentially leading to some inconsistencies in counter values from one run to the next.
+   This is expected to be addressed in a future driver release.